ziqian-Z/Bayesian-ML-with-Gen-AI-Final-Project/README.md

 - Charged Off
 - Default

-These repayment status indicators allow us to construct a **binary default** variable used for modeling.
+These repayment status indicators are further constructed into a **binary default** variable used for modeling.

-The dataset reflects real-world credit performance and is widely used for research in credit risk modeling.